ryandagley/ryandagley/README.md

 - Day 2: Wrote an outline for OpenAI text summarization script.
 Added some SQL for writing a table with dummy data.
 - Day 3: I learned to write an AWS Lambda function that checks for S3 objects older than 7 days and e-mails me a list.
 I was specifically curious to learn how to use S3 objects with s3.list_objects_v2.
 - Day 4: I learned to deploy Day 3's Lambda function to AWS via CDK (not pushed).
 This required guidance of a seasoned engineer who taught me how to structure my applications to use environment variables.
+- Day 5: Continued focus on using environment variables with a Python CDK application.
+I'm also having general difficulty with my Docker installation so will continue another day without pushing changes.
+I'm gathering some questions to ask my engineering mentors when I see them this week.